-Rental revenue from investment properties

-- Reclassification of amortization of tenant inducements (82)Tenant inducements are amortized against rental revenue over the term of the related leases. - ii.
-Cancellation of amortization of below-market leases (203)Investment properties are measured at fair value in accordance with IAS 40, "Investment property" Therefore investment properties are not depreciated. - (41)iii.
-Adjustment to change in Accounts receivable - recognition of leases on a straight-line basis The balance of Accounts receivable - recognition of leases on a straight-line basis has been adjusted at the date of transition to reflect application of the straight-line method since the inception of the related leases.
+\$ a) Rei ntal revenue from investment properties i.
+Reclassification of amortization of tenant inducements (89) Tenant inducements are amortized against rental revenue over the term of the related leases. ii.
+Cancellation of amortization of below-market leases (236) Investment properties are measured at fair value in accordance with IAS 40, "Investment property".
+Therefore investment properties are not depreciated. iii.
+Adjustment to change in Accounts receivable - recognition of leases on a straight-line basis (39) The balance of Accounts receivable - recognition of leases on a straight-line basis has been adjusted at the date of transition to reflect application of the straight-line method since the inception of the related leases.
 This is the quarterly variation of such adjustment.

-b) Depreciation of investment properties

-i.
-Writeoff of depreciation of investment properties Investment properties are measured at fair value in accordance with IAS 40, "Investment property" Therefore investment properties are not depreciated.

-c) Amortization of capitalized leasing costs and other assets ii.
-Writeoff of amortization of leasehold improvements and initial direct costs iii.
+Cur nula tive impact - decrease in rental revenue from investment properties (364) b) De preciation of investment properties i.
+Writeoff of depreciation of investment properties 14,331 Investment properties are measured at fair value in accordance with IAS 40 "Investment property".
+Therefore investment properties are not depreciated. c) Am ortization of capitalized leasing costs and other assets i.
+Reclassification of amortization of tenant inducements 89 Tenant inducements are amortized against rental revenue over the term of the related leases. ii.
+Writeoff of amortization of leasehold improvements and initial direct costs 2,775 Leasehold improvements and initial direct costs are added to the carrying amount of investment properties and are not subject to subsequent amortization due to election of fair value model.

+iii.
 Reclassification of amortization of other assets